 An intelligent German Shepherd with a balanced temperament will protect the family it is bonded to.
 I personally would not own a German Shepherd that was trained to attack humans when we had children and teenagers running in and out of our house.
 I do not recommend an attack trained dog for families.
 These dogs should only be owned by experienced handlers.
 We have a large extended family.
 During family gatherings we have toddles and children running around.
 A stuffed animal or a blankie in the arms of a child can look very much like the sleeve attack dogs are trained to.
 All dogs think for themselves and they are never 100% under our control.

 Serious injuries have occurred with dogs trained to attack.
-We will only live with and breed dogs that can sense the difference between someone we accept and someone that means us harm.
-We should not have to tell them the difference.
+Training a dog to bite a person is a game changer.
+We will only live with and breed dogs that can sense the difference between someone we accept and someone that means us harm--we should not have to tell them the difference.

 "Not everything that can be counted counts; not everything that counts can be counted."